w3f/Grants-Program/applications/polkamask.md

 Are there any other projects similar to yours in the Substrate / Polkadot / Kusama ecosystem?

 There are existing projects in the Polkadot ecosystem that aim to enhance the user experience and accessibility.
-One example is the Polkadot wallet Snap.
+One example is the Polkadot wallet Snap developed by ChainSafe.
 However, it primarily supports Polkadot, Kusama, and Westend based on their codebase on GitHub.
 An important distinction is that integrating with this wallet Snap often requires dApps to undergo modifications to utilize the Snap, which can be a significant barrier to integration.

 In contrast, Polkamask differentiates itself by introducing the Polkagate Signer Snap.
 This Snap offers seamless integration with MetaMask, providing a user-friendly experience and eliminating the need for dApps to make code modifications.
 This ease of use and the ability to connect to Substrate-based chains without requiring code changes make Polkamask a unique and valuable addition to the ecosystem.